telerik/winforms-docs/controls/virtual-keyboard/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | Virtual Keyboard
+page_title: Getting Started - WinForms VirtualKeyboard Control
-description:
+description: Learn how to get started experience with WinForms VirtualKeyboard which is used for the user's input in a  RadTextBox.
 slug: winforms-virtual-keyboard-getting-started
 tags: virtual, keyboard
 published: True